 When Your Child Is in the Intensive Care Unit

 The intensive care unit (ICU) is an area in the hospital where your child can receive close monitoring, assistance with breathing, or specialized medical procedures.
 It’s often referred to as the critical care unit.
 Hospitals may also have specialized intensive care units for specific age groups.
 If your child is in the ICU, it means that he or she needs special care and attention that can be given only by a team of specially trained healthcare providers.
-This sheet tells you more about what to expect when your child is in the ICU.

 The ICU staff